 Sect Brief title Description Status Quantifiable Progress Current Impacts 1.1 As of late-2021, NASA Heliophysic s is poised to complete recommend ations outlined in the 2013 Decadal and midterm assessmen t.
 The Division has enhanced and expanded the Heliophysics System Observatory with new, innovative missions, a robust suborbital program, and leveraged creative rideshare strategies.
 The Division has invested in research and technology to enable enhanced return on science.
 As a result of these actions, NASA has the largest and most vibrant Heliophysics System Observatory in its history.
-Ongoing IMAP, PUNCH, and SunRISE confirmed in 2021 Geospace Dynamics Constellation (GDC) passed KDP-A in Sep 2020 and instrument solicitations received Sep.
-2021 5 Medium Class Explorers (MIDEX-19) step-1 selections announced in Aug 2020: STORM, HelioSwarm, MUSE, ARCS, and Solaris Initiated planning for DYNAMIC mission as a PI-led mission 12 missions in formulation or development and another 6 under study TRACERS (w/MAGIC, a tech demo) proceeded into formulation and is preparing for KDP-C Missions of Opportunity selected in Dec 2020: EUVST (JAXA partner mission) and EZIE ESCAPADE confirmed in Aug.
-2021 GLIDE and HERMES were both confirmed in Jan.
+Ongoing All five Geospace Dynamics Constellation (GDC) instruments were selected.
+Medium Class Explorers (MIDEX-19) HelioSwarm and Multi-slit Solar Explorer (MUSE) moved to Phase B. Announcement of Opportunity (AO) for a PI-led DYNAMIC mission proposals were submitted in August 2023.
+13 missions in formulation or development and 1 under study.
+TRACERS (w/MAGIC, a tech demo) confirmed in Mar.
 2022.
-14 CubeSats in development, 4 on orbit Solar Cruiser (MSFC tech demo) and GLIDE Missions of Opportunity selected in Dec 2020 (IMAP rideshares via ESPA ring) Space Situational Awareness/Orbital Debris coordination and technology maturation 1.2 NASA Heliophysic s Space Weather strategy supports robotic and human exploration.
-Heliophysics is actively working with the Human Exploration and Operations Mission Directorate (HEOMD) to provide expertise on space environment conditions that enable the health and safety of astronauts beyond low-earth orbit.
+EZIE confirmed in Jun.
+2022 20 CubeSats in development, 2 on orbit.
+Atmospheric Waves Experiment (AWE) launch to ISS Nov.
+2023 1.2 NASA Heliophysic s Space Weather strategy supports robotic and human exploration.
+Heliophysics is actively working with the Space Operations Mission Directorate (SOMD) and Exploration Systems Development Mission Directorate (ESDMD) to provide expertise on space environment conditions that enable the health and safety of astronauts beyond low-earth orbit.
 HERMES will be the first scientific payload on Gateway in support of the Artemis program.
 To effectively engage space weather community in supporting forecasting research at Mars, the transition of the Radiation Assessment Detector (RAD) instrument on Curiosity rover on Mars from Planetary Science Division to the Heliophysics Division is underway.
+The Moon to Mars Space Weather Analysis Office (M2M) at Goddard is coordinating with the JSC Space Radiation Analysis Group (SRAG) and the NOAA Space Weather Prediction Center (SWPC) in support of the Artemis missions.
 Ongoing HERMES was confirmed by passing its KDP C milestone in Jan.
 2022, with a NET launch date of late 2024.